Estuary

 Cons:

-• Connector Limitations: While Debezium offers robust CDC connectors, users need to add another framework for non-CDC sources or batch and non-Kafka destinations, which may require additional custom development.
+• Connector Limitations: While Debezium offers robust CDC connectors, users must add another framework for non-CDC sources or batch and non-Kafka destinations, which may require additional custom development.

 • Complex Pipeline Management: While Debezium excels in CDC, it is built on Kafka, which is not easy to use or manage.